skrecc/MobileDeviceDevelopmentInCSharp/README.md

 ## Tools & technologies to write cross-platform applications in C#
 limitations / benefits are listed

-Xamarin
+### Xamarin
+* Open source cross-platform development framework allowing to build native mobile applications for iOS and Android using the C#
-* Is abstraction layer that manages communication of shared code with underlying platform code.
+* Abstraction layer manages communication of shared code with underlying platform code
-* Shared code is bound into underlying platform SDKs - iOS (Xamarin.iOS) and Android (Xamarin.Android)
+* Shared code is bound into underlying platform SDKs - by iOS (Xamarin.iOS) and Android (Xamarin.Android)
 * Xamarin application can use .NET BCL which is known by C# developers
 * Existing C# code can be recompiled and used in Xamarin application
 * Apps are compiled in native code - .apk file on Android, or an .ipa file on iOS